|

 presents another problem as temperatures in pottery kilns often

-varies considerably from one place in the kiln to another.
+vary considerably from one place in the kiln to another.

 |